Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

 ### Azure US Government

-1. Open `deployment.vars.usgovernment.ps1` in [your favorite editor](https://code.visualstudio.com/download)
+1. Open `deployment.vars.usgovernment.ps1` in [your favorite editor](https://code.visualstudio.com/download).
+We're going to change a few variable values at the top before starting the deployment.
 2. Update SshKey with the one you generated
     ```powershell
     [string] $DepArgs.SshKey = "your-ssh-key"